cstate/cstate/README.md

 Fast.

 * Fast to load.
 Even on Internet Explorer 8.
 Incredible browser support.
 Minimal JS.
 No CSS dependencies either.
-* Fast to create incidents.
-Use the command line or setup a CMS like Netlify CMS or Forestry for a no-code experience.
-See here
+* Fast to create incidents and operational records.
+Use Markdown, the command line, or a CMS-style admin workflow.
 * Stays fast.
 Hugo & Golang can build a site with thousands of entries in seconds.

 Nice.

 * Focused, adaptable design.
 Auto dark mode.
 Easy customization from one file (or settings page).
 Statistical calculations show the key take-away (e.g., time spent fixing an issue).
 * Fit for any language.
 With built-in support for English, German, French, Italian, Lithuanian, Macedonian, Dutch, Portuguese, Turkish, and Tagalog.
 See here
-* All incidents, sorted.
-Link incidents to systems/categories, let users know how long previous downtime took, and more.
+* All incidents and records, sorted.
+Link incidents, experiments, evals, releases, decisions, and agent reports to systems/categories.

 Free.